joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/26/learning/open-mouth.html?searchResultPosition=3

 **Those Mystery Lights Above Seattle and Portland?
 They Weren’t Meteors.**\
-`Astronomers said the objects were debris from a SpaceX rocket.
+`A Harvard astronomer said the objects were debris — or  “space junk” — from a SpaceX rocket.
 Not everyone got the memo.`\
 https://nytimes.com/2021/03/26/us/seattle-rocket-spacex.html?searchResultPosition=4

 **Word of the Day: paradigm**\